Cold accretion in early galaxy formation and its Lyman-alpha signatures: Summary

 Our results suggest that $\lya$ line may be used to probe the formation and evolution, and gas properties of distant galaxies.
 It is perhaps one of the most powerful tools to detect the first generation of galaxies in the coming decade.

 \acknowledgments

 We thank Carlos Frenk for kindly providing the Aquila initial conditions to us, and Masayuki Umemura for stimulating discussions and helpful comments.
+We also thank the anonymous referee for useful comments.
+HY is grateful to Takatoshi Shibuya, Alex Hagan, and Robin Ciardullo for valuable discussion about the sensitivity of JWST.
 This research is supported by NSF grants AST-0965694, AST-1009867, and AST-0807075.
 We thank the Research Computing and Cyberinfrastructure (unit of Information Technology Services) at the Pennsylvania State University for providing computational resources and services.
 The Institute for Gravitation and the Cosmos (IGC) is supported by the Office of the Senior Vice President for Research and the Eberly College of Science at the Pennsylvania State University.